+5.11.3 only if identified by a robust assessment process that is approved by the Authority, and only for the background conditions and duration identified by such process, for specific secured events which if secured would have an impact on a transmission licensee’s ability to complete their planned construction works or on the operational costs arising from these works that is significantly disproportionate to the risks arising from not securing them over a specific period of time.

 5.12 The principles of these operational criteria shall be applied at all times except in special circumstances where the ISOP, following consultation with the appropriate Network Operator, Generator or Non-Embedded Customer, may need to give instructions to the contrary to preserve overall system integrity.